About Koh Tao

 There’s also a good chance of seeing the biggest fish in the sea – whale shark season occurs during April / May and again in October.

-There are many medical clinics on Koh Tao, including one big one, which has a recompression chamber for treatment of diving specific injuries [which are very rare].
+There are many medical clinics on Koh Tao and a hospital, there is no longer a recompression chamber for treatment of diving specific injuries [which are very rare] on the island and so now if someone needs recompression treatment they need to go to Koh Samui.
 The standard of healthcare in Thailand is high.

 By far the biggest cause of accidents on Koh Tao is motorbikes.
 Here it is: